icnagy/XIIO/README.md

 ### Rewritten glide

 With the new glide implementation it is possible to select the folowing glide times:
-- 1/32 note
+- 1/32 note (XOOO)
-- 1/16 note
+- 1/16 note (OXOO)
-- 1/8 note
+- 1/8 note  (XXOO)
-- 1/4 note
+- 1/4 note  (OOXO)
-- 1/2 note
+- 1/2 note  (XOXO)
-- Full note
+- Full note (OXXO)

-### Expandable settings
+### Expanded settings

-Pervious implementation only used single touch plate to trigger settings.
-The new implementation allowed multi-plate triggers.
-Example: to access trigger quantization settings
+Example: to access internal clock enable/disable settings:

 1. go to settings
-2. press and hold octave - and octave + at the same time
+2. press and hold octave - and octave + plates at the same time
-3. two green LEDs on the left means quater note, two green on right means sixteenth note
+3. use the encoder to toggle between
+   XXOO disabled
+   OOXX enabled

+To set internal clock's quantization time:

+1. go to settings
+2. press and hold octave + and freeze plates at the same time
+3. use the encoder to toggle between
+   XXOO 1/4 note,
+   OOXX 1/16 note

 ## Development